muygalan/100-days-of-code/log.md

 **Thoughts:** Everything thus far is a reintroduction to what I already know, but may have forgotten due to months of not practicing the code.
 I can't help but feel there might be a better way to learn this material.
 I have been exposed to so many sources and methods of learning, I am questioning if I should reaasses and determine the most preferable way for me to learn.

+### Day 4: January 11th, 2018

+**Today's Progress**: I skivved Open Classrooms today and instead organized and reviewed 74 saved Web Development-related posts I had on Facebook.
+Additionally I reviewed a few Reddit posts re: preferred methods and websites to learn Front-End Development.
+I participated in a very brief introduction of Udacity's Front-End Development path and I was impressed by their cinematography and narration, but need to engage more with their interactive system to make a firm conclusion on if I should enroll with them instead.

+**Thoughts:** I need to thoroughly filter and review all my resources to determine which way of learning is best suitable for me.
 ---

 ### Day 0: February 30, 2016 (Example 1)